Dark Souls

-is a dark fantasy action role-playing game series developed by FromSoftware and published by Bandai Namco Entertainment.
+is a dark fantasy, action role-playing game series developed by FromSoftware and published by Bandai Namco Entertainment.
 Created by Hidetaka Miyazaki, the series began with the release of Dark Souls (2011) and has seen two sequels, Dark Souls II (2014) and Dark Souls III (2016).
-It has received critical acclaim, with its high level of difficulty being among its most discussed aspects, while the first Dark Souls is often cited as one of the greatest games of all time.
+It has received critical acclaim, with its high level of difficulty being among its most discussed aspects.

+The first Dark Souls is often cited as one of the greatest games of all time.
 The series had shipped over 39 million copies worldwide as of 2025.
 Other FromSoftware games, including Demon's Souls, Bloodborne, Sekiro: Shadows Die Twice, and Elden Ring, share several related concepts and led to the creation of the Soulslike subgenre.

-Setting
+Setting and Narrative

-The games take place within the land of Lordran, where the player's character fights against knights, dragons, phantoms, demons, and other monstrous or supernatural entities.
-The accretion, loss, and recovery of souls are central to the narrative and gameplay of Dark Souls games.
-These games are linked through their setting and an overarching cyclic narrative centering around fire, and are linked through common themes and elements, including interactions with phantoms and battles with demons.
-At the end of each game, characters may reignite the "first flame" or allow it to fade, recurring a choice others have made before.
+Set within the haunted lands of Lordran, Drangleic, and Lothric, respective to each game entry, the games place the player in fights against knights, dragons, phantoms, demons, and other monstrous or supernatural entities.
+Battling for souls and cycles of item accretion, loss, and recovery, are central to each's narrative and gameplay.
+Dark Souls games parallel one another in their often gloomy and decrepit environments, their overarching cyclic stories centering around fire and extinguishment, and common themes about corruption and rebirth.
+Recurring plot points include exchanges with suspect religious figures, casting off phantoms, and grave encounters with demons.
+At the end of each game, the character decides whether to reignite the "first flame" or allow it to fade, a world-shaping choice that, mysteriously, others have made before.